immohammadjaved/angular-folder-structure/README.md

 # Highly Scalable Angular Folder Structure
-The project is inspired by an article I wrote on Medium called [How to define a highly scalable folder structure for your Angular project](https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7).
 The project is based on best practices from the community, other github Angular projects and my own experiences from working on several Angular projects.

 ![login screen screenshot](https://i.imgur.com/J1B3I02.jpg)